 • temporary meteorological masts.

-The Development Application Variation currently under assessment involves minimal change to the existing approved project and seeks to utilise more modern and efficient wind turbines with larger rotors allowing the project to produce more energy from fewer turbines.
+The Development Application Variation approved in November 2019 involves minimal change to the existing approved project and seeks to utilise more modern and efficient wind turbines with larger rotors allowing the project to produce more energy from fewer turbines.

 The predicted life of the project is approximately twenty-five years after which time the wind and solar infrastructure will either be removed and the site reinstated or the site refurbished with new equipment.

-Construction is scheduled to commence late 2019 with full commercial operation expectation in late 2020 , early 2021.
+Construction is scheduled to commence mid 2020 with full commercial operation expectation in late 2021, early 2022.

 - Building up to 50km of tracks and excavating all the turbine bases to enable up to 500m³ of reinforced concrete to be poured at each base.